 An Exploration in Schenley's Aged Medicinal Whiskey: 14 Year Pre-Prohibition Distilled Bourbon Bottled in 1931 as a Muse for Whiskey History

 Schenley?
-That powerhouse company who ruled the whiskey world in the early 1900s thanks to a strong core spirit behind their brand and perhaps some fortuitous opportunity?
+That powerhouse company who ruled the whiskey world thanks to a strong core spirit behind their brand and perhaps some fortuitous opportunity?
 Yes that Schenley - though the name and purpose has changed some through the years.
-If you're interested in the history of Schenley, then by all means, read on here - but if you're just looking for a review of a dusty old whiskey, jump down to the next header.
+If you're interested in the history of Schenley, then by all means, read on here, but if you're just looking for a review of a dusty old whiskey, then jump down to the tasting notes.
 I'll try to keep this concise as possible, as I'm a reviewer at heart, and other whiskey historians have already done it better than me.
 I do thoroughly enjoy nerding out on a little whiskey history, though, so bear with me as we go on a deep exploration of all things Schenley!
 You will find several links to the sources for my information throughout this article which I implore you read as they are rich with detail.

-For 95 years, the Schenley Distilling Company produced whiskey out of Western Pennsylvania that had renown worldwide.
+The original Schenley Distillery in Western Pennsylvania produced rye whiskey from its founding in the 1890s until Prohibition shut it down.
 Pennsylvania of course was a powerhouse of American whiskey, namely rye, throughout the 19th century.
-While the plant, located in a subsection of Gilpin, PA called Schenley, doesn't fall into the same region as the legendary whiskey history as the Monongahela rye riviera, it was nestled cozily at the junction of the Allegheny and Kiski.
+While the plant, located in a subsection of Gilpin, PA called Schenley doesn't fall into the same region as the legendary whiskey history as the Monongahela rye riviera, it was nestled cozily at the junction of the Allegheny and Kiski.
 The Schenley name comes from Mary Schenley, an heiress to considerable land and appears in other locations such as Schenley Park in Pittsburgh and the bygone Schenley High School as well.
 Like most whiskey producers that ran wonderful operations up until the temperance movement began to take hold, Prohibition meant a new way of doing things.
-Enter Joseph S. Finch, who was operating another smaller distillery out of Pittsburg.
-Mr. Finch was brilliant enough to apply for a license to sell medicinal spirits and was granted that license, just one of six distilleries to have this privilege.
+The original Schenley Distillery ceased operations around 1918 and was acquired along with its aging stocks.

-Lewis Rosenstiel liked the idea of having a diverse array of distilleries and a medicinal spirits license, so he acquired the distillery, several brands, plenty of aging whiskey, and that golden ticket to continue to sell medicinal spirits.
-Rosenstiel marks the beginning of the really good era for Schenley writ large - it became a much larger conglomerate that expanded upon the early successes of the Schenley Distilling Company with a diversified set of whiskey sources.
+A pivotal figure in pre-Prohibition Pennsylvania rye was Joseph S. Finch, whose distillery in Pittsburgh was a much bigger deal than the original Schenley plant—producing the iconic Golden Wedding Rye brand.
+Lewis Rosenstiel's legacy was built on acquiring the Joseph S. Finch distillery and its crucial concentration warehouse permit, which allowed consolidation of stocks and legal bottling of medicinal spirits at the Schenley facility, even transferring the Finch name to operations there for a time.
+Without that permit and the associated stocks, Rosenstiel couldn't have bought distilleries like George T. Stagg or built the empire he eventually did.
+Rosenstiel marks the beginning of the really good era for Schenley writ large—it became a much larger conglomerate that expanded with a diversified set of whiskey sources.
 It was no longer a singular house brand with only one flavor profile at this point, but a common theme seems to have transcended the doom, gloom, and obfuscation of prohibition, which I will touch on later.
-If you're following along, the Schenley name started from that original Western Pennsylvania distillery.
-Rosenstiel then organizes more distilleries under the Schenley Products Company name in the 1920s which runs through prohibition.
+If you're following along, the Schenley name started from that original Western Pennsylvania distillery, founded by the Sinclaire brothers and Henry Bischoff in the 1890s.
+Rosenstiel then organizes more distilleries and stocks under the Schenley Products Company name in the 1920s which runs through prohibition.
 In 1933 when repeal finally happens, Schenley Distillers Company is born, the largest liquor company in the US from 1934-1937.
 It was during this time that the James E. Pepper brand thrived with the fantastic Schenley-owned Frankfort, Kentucky distillery putting out some spectacular whiskey.
-James E. Pepper later opened a distillery in Lexington, KY as well.
+The James E. Pepper distillery in Lexington, KY was also acquired and refurbished by Schenley around this time.

-In 1949 the company entered it's final era under the house name "Schenley Industries" which dominated the spirits sales markets for a few more decades of success.
-It was considered one of the "big four", it's name listed amongst the giants such as Seagram, National Distillers, and Hiram Walker.
+In 1949 the company entered its final era under the house name "Schenley Industries" which dominated the spirits sales markets for a few more decades of success.
+It was considered one of the "big four", its name listed amongst the giants such as Seagram, National Distillers, and Hiram Walker.
 At their peak, they were headquartered in the Empire State Building and occupied four entire floors with their 400 employee staff.
 Some of the most notable brands they produced were Cream of Kentucky, I.W.
 Harper, Golden Wedding, James E. Pepper, and Old Quaker Company.
 Schenley also imported Dewar's, the popular blended Scotch, and distributed several Canadian whisky brands such as Schenley Reserve and Schenley Black Label.
 After exploring several examples of their bourbon and rye, I can confirm they seem to always have had a sweet spot for highlighting high rye in their mash bill through the years.
 As whisk(e)y sales declined through the glut era though, the forces that be decided that the Schenley reign had had it's run.
 It changed hands rather rapidly once Rosenstiel exited after his controlling interest was sold to the Glen Alden Corporation in 1968.
 It then changed hands to Rapid American in 1972, but was split back up due to monopoly legislation, where assets went to several sources, the most notable being Guinness.
-On November 11th, 1983, the last bottle of whiskey was produced at the historic Schenley Distillery in Pennsylvania.
+The Schenley facility in Pennsylvania continued operations into the 1970s-1980s but shifted away from distillation.

 An undoubtedly rich history runs through the Schenley name.
 It's a melodic history, woven together with intention, laced with the intricacies of the way things used to be done.
-The story of Schenley is a story about rye - the grain that catapulted a distilled spirit into revered legend.
+The story of Schenley is a story about rye: the grain that catapulted a distilled spirit into revered legend, though much of that Pennsylvania rye legacy owes a debt to the early pioneers like Joseph S. Finch, whose distillery and brand were absorbed into the Schenley story.

 Now onto the whiskey at hand:

-While above was about all things Schenley - let's see if we can dig in on this specific bottling, a clearly 'sourced' whiskey from the prohibition era.
+While above was about all things Schenley, let's see if we can dig in on this specific bottling, a clearly 'sourced' whiskey from the prohibition era.
 The historical records that were affixed to almost every medicinal whiskey bottling from this time will tell you a wonderful story if you're patient enough to dive into the nitty-gritty details that come with the territory.
 Given how rare and wonderful these examples are, it's only right that we spend a little time to honor the craft of those that built American whiskey.
-Schenley, while a powerhouse producer in their own right, often utilized whiskey from other distilleries.
-Perhaps they got this whiskey from industry friends, perhaps it was simply confiscated whiskey given to one of the lucky six regulated producers of prohibition, or perhaps they lucked into this liquid due to a taste test that resulted in the exclamation, "ah, that fits our profile nicely".
+Schenley, while a powerhouse bottler in their own right during Prohibition, often utilized whiskey from other distilleries.
+Perhaps they got this whiskey from industry friends, perhaps it was simply consolidated stocks at the permitted concentration warehouse, or perhaps they acquired this liquid because "ah, that fits our profile nicely".
 So who was this mysterious Edward H. Brinkmann?

 Edward H. Brinkmann was born August 5th, 1871.
 One of the earliest records of his accomplishments was a listing in the 1918 Cincinnati Register where he is noted as a distillery worker, located at "78th and Lockland Av".